canonical/netplan/doc/netplan.md

      ``route-metric`` (scalar)
      :    Use this value for default metric for automatically-added routes.
-          Use this to prioritize routes for devices by setting a higher metric on a preferred interface.
+          Use this to prioritize routes for devices by setting a lower metric on a preferred interface.
 Available for both the ``networkd`` and ``NetworkManager`` backends.